Jim Anderton: Early life

 Jim Anderton was born on 21 January 1938 in Auckland to Matthew Byrne and Joyce Savage.
 His father left the family and his mother married Victor Anderton.
-Matthew Byrne died in a train accident in the 1940s and Victor Anderton adopted Jim in 1951.
+Matthew Byrne died in a train accident in 1946 and Victor Anderton adopted Jim in 1951.
 Jim undertook all his education in Auckland, attending Seddon Memorial Technical College and the Auckland Teachers' Training College.
 He graduated as a qualified teacher, but spent only two years in a teaching role (at St Peter's College, Auckland) before moving on to work as a child welfare officer in Wanganui.

 In 1960, he married Joan Caulfield and they had five children, two girls and three boys.
 The same year he became the paid organiser for the Catholic Youth Movement in the Catholic Diocese of Auckland, and later worked as the secretary for the Catholic diocese in Auckland.
 Cardinal Reginald Delargey said that there were difficulties with Jim Anderton and his employment ended "when he put us in a position where we had to make a choice between him or the Pope".

 Anderton later moved into business, working as an export manager for a textiles company before establishing a manufacturing company, Anderton Holdings, with his brother Brian in 1971 and also bought a superette in Parnell.